 The United MileagePlus® Explorer Card offers several travel benefits usually reserved for more expensive cards like primary car rental collision insurance, doubling of manufacturers’ warranties, and breakfast/upgrade benefits at luxury hotels.
 Click here for highlights of some of the ‘fine print’ benefits you might overlook.

 In essence, it is a Swiss Army knife of travel protection in case of weather delays or lost luggage, covering you for many issues the airline itself usually will not cover.
 This includes travel on United or any other airline as long as you use the card to purchase the ticket.

 It also gets you special mileage program benefits, including ‘last seat booking’ availability — that is, if any seat is left on the plane, you can book it with miles, though with the highest mileage price.
 Without the credit card you are subject to capacity controls.
 In addition, as long as you hold the card, miles will not expire.
 Those who don’t hold the card will be subject to mileage expiration restrictions.

 If you don’t value the baggage fee waiver or priority, but still want the flexibility of being able to earn United miles via credit card spend, we recommend considering the Chase Sapphire Preferred® Card.
-It offers 1:1 conversion of points to miles of United Airlines (along with Southwest, British Airways, Amtrak, Hyatt, Marriott and others), No foreign transaction fees, Double points on restaurant dining and travel purchase, and a 40,000 point introductory bonus
+It offers 1:1 conversion of points to miles of United Airlines (along with Southwest, British Airways, Amtrak, Hyatt, Marriott and others), No foreign transaction fees, Double points on restaurant dining and travel purchase, and a generous introductory bonus

 Only Chase branded cards offer the ability to earn miles with United at 1:1.
 American Express’ relationship with Continental Airlines ended September, 2011.